welvet/SillyTavern-MessageSummarize/README.md

 - "Syntax Error: No number after minus sign in JSON at position X": update your koboldcpp, or try disabling "Request token probabilities".

+- "min new tokens must be in (0, max_new_tokens(X)], got Y": your model has a minimum token amount, which is conflicting with the "Summarization Max Token Length" setting from this extension.
+Either reduce the minimum token amount (usually in the completion settings), or increase you Summarization Max Token Length.

 - Summaries seem to be continuing the conversation rather than summarizing: probably an issue with your instruct template.
 Make sure you are using the correct template for your model, and make sure that system messages are properly distinct from user messages (the summaries use a system prompt).
 This can be caused by the "System same as user" checkbox in your instruct template settings, which will cause all system messages to be treated like a user - uncheck that.